IBM/image-analysis-iot-alert/README.md

 If you choose to use Git to download the code samples you must also have a [GitHub.com account](https://github.com).
 You can also download the code as a compressed file without a GitHub.com account.

 ## Deploy to Bluemix
-In this tutorial, you will require to setup part of the applications on IBM Cloud.
-Each folder represents an application, basically a setup on its own.
+In this tutorial, you will require to setup each folder as a separate applications on IBM Cloud.

+There will manual setups from terminal, basically running command lines.
+The "Deploy to Bluemix" button for easy deployments is under work.

 ## Steps
 As the diagram above in the picture presents six steps.
 It will be best to start as the following: